angely-dev/freeradius-api/README.md

 ## Using Docker

 I made a full Docker stack for testing purposes that should run "as is".
-It includes the API and a MySQL database with some initial data 😊
+It includes the API, a MariaDB database with the FreeRADIUS schema, and a FreeRADIUS server 😊

 If you already have a FreeRADIUS database (either local or remote) or if you fear Docker, you can skip this section 🚀